fgaudilliere/fgaudilliere.github.io/_pages/about.md

 ## About my research

-I am a second-year PhD student in the [TrEE team](https://tree-timc.github.io/compbio/) at [TIMC](https://www.timc.fr/en) in Grenoble (France).
+I am a third-year PhD student in the [TrEE team](https://tree-timc.github.io/compbio/) at [TIMC](https://www.timc.fr/en) in Grenoble (France).
 My research focuses on **insertion sequences** (IS), which are the simplest class of prokaryotic transposable elements: they only code for a transposase, the enzyme that catalyzes their movement within genomes.
 I'm interested in how their movement contributes to **prokaryotic genome evolution and adaptation**.
 I combine wet lab with dry lab approaches: at the bench, I try to determine **how selection filters IS insertions** on a short timescale.
 At my computer, I analyze the **distribution of IS** in a wide range of prokaryotic genomes to explore IS dynamics on a longer timescale.

 I'm supervised by **Ivan Junier** and **Thomas Hindré**: Ivan is a biophysicist and helps me analyze my large datasets, and Thomas is a microbiologist who helps me design and carry out my wet lab experiments. **Sophie Abby** also occasionally helps me out when I need to deal with a problem related to prokaryotic phylogeny.